 Your home’s first line of defense against year-round exposure to wind, rain, snow, and heat is high-quality windows and siding.
 With proper care and upkeep, your external siding should last 20 to 40 years before needing to be replaced.
-It is important that you maintain your siding’s pristine condition as it is an important aspect of your home’s structural integrity, as well as its overall exterior aesthetic.
+It is important that you take care of your home’s siding and maintain its pristine condition, as it is an important aspect of your home’s structural integrity, as well as its overall exterior aesthetic.
 To make sure that your siding is in its best shape, you must be able to identify typical problems with your siding and know how to keep up with its routine maintenance.

 Inspect Siding Multiple Times Per Year